core-wg/senml-spec/draft-jennings-core-senml.md

 : Time when value was recorded.
 Optional.

 Update Time:
-: A time in seconds that represents the maximum time before this sensor will provide an updated reading for a measurement.
+: An optional time in seconds that represents the maximum time before this sensor will provide an updated reading for a measurement.
 This can be used to detect the failure of sensors or communications path from the sensor.
-Optional.

 The SenML format can be extended with further custom attributes.
 TODO - describe